 ARPA Reporting

 All NEU municipalities in Oklahoma that accepted ARPA funds are required to report every year by the deadline of April 30th until April 30, 2027 as pg.
-16 of the ARPA Project and Expenditure Report User Guide explains.
-If you are unsure if your municipality is an NEU, a complete list of all of the NEU’s and the funds they have received from ARPA is found on the state of Oklahoma’s Website here.
-The U.S. Treasury’s reporting portal opens on April 1st for NEU’s and the deadline to submit the report is by April 30, 2024.
-If your municipality has spent all of your ARPA funds, you will still need to login and report to indicate nothing has changed since the last report.
-If your municipality has not spent all of the ARPA funds, as a reminder, you have until December 31st of 2024 to obligate the funds and until December 31st of 2026 to expend the funds.
+18 of the ARPA Project and Expenditure Report User Guide explains.
+If you are unsure if your municipality is an NEU, a complete list of all of the NEU’s and the funds they have received from the ARPA State and Local Fiscal Recovery funds is found on the state of Oklahoma’s Website here.
+The U.S. Treasury’s reporting portal opens on April 1st for NEU’s and the deadline to submit the report is by April 30, 2025.
+If your municipality has spent all of the ARPA NEU funds, you will still need to login and report to indicate nothing has changed since the last report.
+If your municipality has not spent all of the ARPA funds, as a reminder, the deadline to obligate the funds was December 31st of 2024.
+The deadline to expend the funds is December 31st of 2026.
 As FAQ 13.
 17 from the U.S. Treasury mentions, an obligation is an order placed for property and services, contracts and subawards made, and similar transactions that require payment.
+All funds that were not obligated, used on payroll, or on a memorandum of understanding must be returned to the treasury.
+If you are obligating the funds on payroll under the revenue loss category 6.1, you must estimate the amount that you anticipate to use toward personnel costs through the expenditure period and report that estimate to Treasury as FAQ 17.7 and Pg.
+112 of the project and expenditure report explains.

 ARPA Reporting Portal